 But that’s OK!
 The long game is the only game in small business.
 Build relationships, and your audience will sing your praises.
 And that’s good for business.

-I wanted to make sure you know about my Masterclass which starts WEDNESDAY.
+I wanted to make sure you know about my FREE Canva challenge which starts Monday, 7th August, 2017.

 Hope I’ve made you think about your opt-in and now your imagination’s working overtime!